alatiera/gnome-podcasts/CONTRIBUTING.md

 ## Running the test suite

-Running the tests requires an internet connection and it it will download some files from the [Internet Archive](archive.org)
+Running the tests requires an internet connection and will download some files from the [Internet Archive](archive.org)

 The test suite sets a temporary sqlite database in the `/tmp` folder.
 Due to that it's not possible to run them in parallel.